-Our Strategy to Prevent or Cure Type 1 Diabetes (T1D)
+Our Strategy to Prevent and Cure Type 1 Diabetes (T1D)

 Our ultimate goal is a cure for the millions of children and adults currently living with T1D.
-First, we must fundamentally understand the root cause(s) of the disease.
+First, we must fundamentally understand the root causes of the disease.
 Diabetes was cured in mice in the 1970’s, however it did not translate to humans.
-UMass Diabetes Center of Excellence researchers, in collaboration with JAX, have developed “humanized” mice.
+UMass Diabetes Center of Excellence (DCOE) co-director Dale Greiner developed “humanized” mice, in collaboration with The Jackson Laboratory.
 These living test tubes allow us to study human tissue in a human immune setting.
-With knowledge acquired using our unique tools, we can see how human immune cells interact with insulin-producing beta cells, and test preventative strategies and therapies.
+We have also developed unique systems to isolate and study individual human islets from donors who had T1D.

 What is type 1 diabetes?